 Standing Up for Working Class Families and Renters

 Fairway is becoming an increasingly difficult place to live for those who are not wealthy.
-Gentrification of neighborhoods is driving up property values while pushing out people who can't afford to own their homes, forcing them to rent and only increasing the wealth disparity between working class citizens and the rich landlords receiving a passive income from owning multiple houses.
+Gentrification of neighborhoods is driving up property values while pushing out people who can't afford to own their homes, forcing them to rent and only increasing the wealth disparity between working-class citizens and the rich landlords receiving a passive income from owning multiple houses.
 The city government wants people to own houses in Fairway because it is a desirable neighborhood, but there are very few opportunities for anyone not already wealthy to do so.
 There are so many barriers for fixed-income working class families that Fairway is starting to look like a gated community without the physical gates.
 I believe everyone deserves to live and prosper in our beautiful city, not just homeowners who are primarily rich and white.
 Diversity makes our community stronger, especially when we all work together to achieve our goals.
 When people say Fairway is the place to be, I want that to mean for everyone.
-If elected I will take steps to ensure equal footing for all residents and protect Fairway from the unfair concentration of wealth including limiting the number of properties one individual or company can buy.
+If elected I will take steps to ensure equal footing for all residents and protect Fairway from the unfair concentration of wealth, including limiting the number of properties one individual or company can buy.

 Ensuring Fair Code Enforcement

-The inequality between renters and homeowners is even more apparent in how the city chooses to enforce codes.
+The inequality between renters and homeowners is even more apparent in how the city tends to enforce codes.
 City code penalties are enforced regularly for minor beautification issues such as visible trash cans or limbs in the yard because these items generate easy revenue with minimal effort from the city.
-Yet many renters continue living in houses with blatant safety violations while the owners face no consequences.
+Yet some renters continue living in houses with blatant safety violations while the owners face no consequences.
 Residents renting in Ward 4 tell me their complaints to the city go unanswered.
 It's time to readjust our priorities.
 Cosmetic issues should never outweigh issues that affect the health and individual rights of our residents.
 As a council member I will commit to strict enforcement of city codes on landlords providing inadequate living conditions and establish an enforcement oversight committee within City Council to ensure that city policies don't disproportionately impact renters and non-wealthy families.

 Paving the Way for Change